Task Oriented AutoML

 def search_space(**args):

 It adds a monotonicity constraint to XGBoost.
-This approach can be used to set any constraint that is a parameter in the underlying estimator's constructor.
+This approach can be used to set any constraint that is an argument in the underlying estimator's constructor.

 - Constraints on the models tried in AutoML.